-Google Wallet gains support for all credit and debit cards as well as remote disableAlex Wagner - Deputy Managing Editor, News Desk
+Google Wallet gains support for all credit and debit cards as well as remote disableAlex Wagner - Editorial Director of News and Content

 It's been a while since we've heard any big news regarding Google Wallet, but that changes today.
 Google has announced that Wallet now supports all credit and debit cards from the likes of Visa, MasterCard, American Express, and Discover.
 Previously the app would only work with Citi MasterCards and Google Prepaid Cards.
 Google also switched up the way that Wallet stores card information.
 It now saves those details on Google's servers rather than the secure storage on a user's phone.
 When linking a card to the Wallet app, users will have their card information linked to a virtual MasterCard card, supplied by The Bancorp Bank.
 Google Wallet will then use this virtual MasterCard when users make a purchase, which will then charge the amount to the user's actual linked card.

 Additionally, Google has added the ability for users to remotely disable Google Wallet on a lost phone.
 Users can simply visit the "Devices" section of the Wallet website and then select which piece of hardware they'd like to disable.
 Once disabled, Wallet will no longer authorize transactions with that device.
 Google also says that if the Wallet online service can get a connection with your disabled device, it'll remotely wipe your card and transaction data.